teh750/Android-Studio/README.md

-# This is my Mobile Development course Project
+# Task Reminder – Mobile Development Project

-this project is Task Reminder app with alarm fuction and its done in Android Studio IDE with Kotlin language.
+This is a individual project developed during my Mobile Development subject for the Diploma in Information Technology course.
+The project is a Task-Reminder system application.
+The app was built using Android Studio IDE and Kotlin.